alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 This book is an endeavor to peel back the layers of CI/CD, moving beyond mere automation and frequent code merging.
 We aim to guide you through the intricacies of what CI/CD truly entails and how to implement it effectively using GitHub Actions as a practical example.
 While the theory of CI/CD promises streamlined operations and faster deployments, the reality involves navigating through a myriad of challenges that can stymie even the most determined teams.

-Whether you are a seasoned developer familiar with the pitfalls or a newcomer eager to implement CI/CD in your projects, this guide seeks to offer not just the technical know-how but also insights into the human elements vital for success.
-It delves into version management, artifact handling, testing strategies, and common pitfalls, all while emphasizing the importance of team dynamics and process integration.

-In this journey, you will learn not only to set up a basic pipeline but also to understand the nuances that can either hinder or enhance your team's productivity.
-By demystifying the complexities and optimizing your CI/CD approach, this guide aims to equip you with the tools to move beyond the peak of inflated expectations toward a plateau of productivity, regardless of whether you\'re working in a team environment or as a single developer seeking to leverage the automation and efficiency that CI/CD offers.

-What is CI/CD?
+### What is CI/CD?

 #### Continuous Integration (CI) {#continuous-integration-ci .unnumbered}

-The first step is continuous integration.
-Breaking this down, continuous means often or as frequently as possible in integration means the act of combining multiple disparate pieces into a whole. **Integration is the act of constantly merging your changes with other developers', and vice-versa.
+**Integration is the act of constantly merging your changes with other developers', and vice-versa.
 It's the act of combining multiple changes, from multiple developers, into a single, cohesive whole, regularly.** All developers work on a shared codebase.
 The product owner or another person (internally) should be able to use your app, or another team can demo their feature--it might not be finished but the application still works as intended.

 #### Continuous Deployment (CD) and Continuous Development (CD) {#continuous-deployment-cd-and-continuous-development-cd .unnumbered}

 **Continuous Deployment** (often confused with Continuous Delivery) is the practice where every change that passes the automated tests and other confidence-inducing procedures is **automatically deployed** into the production environment with little to no human intervention.

 **Continuous Delivery**, on the other hand, ensures that the code is always in a deployable state, but **it may not be deployed to production automatically.
-Instead, it might require manual approval.** It provides the business with the opportunity to deploy at any point.
+Instead, it might require manual approval.** It provides the business with the opportunity but not the obligation to deploy at any point.
 Continuous delivery is not simply an automated pipeline for on-demand deployment.
 For example, code in long-lived feature branches necessitates retrieving specific versions or bug fixes that require complex version control, which can disrupt other work.
 Or, the build requires a special ceremony, such as complex testing, an implicit contract with another service that has to be deployed in a certain order, manually run scripts, manual checks, etc. This indicates the code base is not always deployable, thus not fully meeting continuous integration principles.
 This also includes necessary automated testing to ensure its capacity to be deployed continuously.

 Deployments are technical events managed by engineering, releasing (making those features usable by customers) is both an engineering and business thing.

-CD isn't all or nothing.
-See the appendix for more information on how to migrate a legacy application to CI/CD.

 #### CI/CD {#cicd .unnumbered}

 CI/CD aims to avoid \"integration hell\" by ensuring continuous integration and either continuous delivery or deployment.
 Work is constantly merged into the main/master branch after it has been verified via code review and the continuous integration pipeline.
 This involves practices like trunk-based development, where all developers work on a shared branch, promoting constant integration and minimizing merge conflicts.

-> **Aside:** I've heard that some companies deploy a hundred times a day.
-Isn't deploying a thousand times a day even better?
-The act of deploying in continuous deployment is automated, thus, it occurs after every change if it meets the quality criteria.
-Frequent deploys are common because there is less of a delta between the last known good (LKG) version and the new version.
-Therefore, if there was a bug, then the changeset is much smaller and it is clearer what the root cause is.
-It also means that deployments occur quickly and so if there is a bug, then it can be reverted or re-deployed quickly which will reduce profit loss for the business.
-It also instills more confidence in the deployment process, if you've done it thousands of times then the process is likely robust.
-This does not mean that the app is better per-se, all it means is that there are many measures in place to continually push changes to the application with hundreds of engineers working on the product.
+> **Aside:** Some companies deploy 100 times a day, but more deploys aren't inherently better—they simply indicate a robust, automated process.
+Continuous deployment automatically releases every quality-approved change, reducing the gap between versions.
+This means smaller changesets, easier bug identification, and faster rollbacks, all of which help minimize profit loss.
+Ultimately, frequent deploys reflect strong operational practices and many quality measures, not a superior app.

 A misunderstanding of CI/CD is that it's just a build pipeline that continually builds the software.
 CI/CD requires both technical and cultural shifts, including: